Prof. Van Zwieten Award

 Dutch Pharmacological Society awards the Prof. Van Zwieten Award for the best PhD thesis defended in the Netherlands in the field of pharmacology.
 The award will be received at the Spring NVF meeting.

-Please send a thesis and a support letter to contact@nvfarmacologie.nl
+Please send a thesis and a support letter to a.roks@erasmusmc.nl; a.m.dolga@rug.nl or contact@nvfarmacologie.nl

 Selection criteria are: